js-sonr/shoelace/README.md

 This will generate a source file, a stylesheet, and a docs page for you.
 When you start the dev server, you'll find the new component in the "Components" section of the sidebar.

-### Contributing

-Nebula is an open source project and contributions are encouraged!
-If you're interested in contributing, please review the [contribution guidelines](CONTRIBUTING.md) first.

 ## License

 Nebula is available under the terms of the MIT license.